carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 made available to you.
 Your job may end up using less memory, or less time, or fewer tasks or nodes, than you have requested, and it will still run.

-It's best if your requests acurately reflect your job's requirements.
+It's best if your requests accurately reflect your job's requirements.
 We'll talk more about how to make sure that you're using resources effectively in a later episode of this lesson.

 > ## Submitting resource requests